thisthat/java-time-verification/README.md

 * $`min(D,D) \prec D`$

 Here the rules for instantiating the unknown.
-We can **NOT** assume the symmetric property:
+We can **NOT** assume the symmetric property but we assume it is always the correct operation:

 * $`T + U       \Rightarrow U \prec D`$
 * $`T - U       \Rightarrow U \prec D`$